Accounts Receivable Financing

 Company X had a net 60 for outstanding invoices.
 New customers started coming in, and this led to Company X ordering materials from suppliers.
 Unfortunately, the company could not afford the cash or credit to cover the cost of materials, and traditional financing options weren’t available at this point.
 Company X was left with no choice than to let go of its orders.

-It is at this stage that AR financing or factoring comes into the picture and Company X can decide to go with any of the two options.
+It is at this stage that AR funding or factoring comes into the picture and Company X can decide to go with any of the two options.
 Company X can sell enough of its unpaid invoices (factoring options) to fulfill its new customer orders and finance materials.
 This brings back working capital and allows Company X to keep growing.

 Now the question is, which option is the right choice for your business?